Mission: Helping People with Life Challenges Through Outreach and Interactions with Animals and Nature

 If the weather is bad and it is a day when we are providing services at the learning center or having trainings or other events, we will post cancellations and other news on our Facebook page.
 Not on Facebook?
 Just call or text us and we will fill you in.

 Can't make your regularly or previously scheduled volunteer time slot?
 No worries.
 We understand that life happens.
 But please contact us as soon as possible so we can reach out to other volunteers to fill your slot.
-We really depend on you and if we don't know that you won't be there, it could mean that our therapy animals will not get fed, or that we do not have filled backpacks for our homeless outreach volunteers.
+We really depend on you and if we don't know that you won't be there, it could mean that our therapy animals will not get fed, or that we do not have items to distribute during our weekly homeless outreach.

 We love it when you stop by and also when you bring guests because we love to see you and also want to show off our facility.
 But please call, text, or email first.
 We may be in a meeting and unable to conduct a tour or meet your guests.
 Or, we could be giving a lesson, off property visiting with our friends who are homeless, getting hay, or running any number of other errands.
 Thank you for giving us a heads up!